 The Masters offers a substantial opportunity for independent study and research in the form of a dissertation.
 The dissertation is undertaken under the guidance of a supervisor and will typically involve investigating and writing in a particular area of mathematical sciences, without the requirement (while not excluding the possibility) of obtaining original results.
 A dissertation gives students the opportunity to develop broader transferable skills in the processes of organising, communicating, and presenting their work, and will equip students well for further research or for a wide variety of other careers.

 To get an idea of the subject options that might be offered to OMMS students in future years, take a look at the lists of courses available for the academic year 2022-23:

 - Department of Computer Science courses.
 (You may take at most two courses from the Department of Computer Science for credit on this masters programme.)

 [Note: this course is not suitable for students whose primary focus is on mathematical finance.
 These students should apply to the MSc in Mathematical and Computational Finance.]

-How to apply
+How to Apply

-Applications for the MSc should be made via the University's online graduate admissions form which you can find at stage 7 of the application guide.
-Prospective applicants are encouraged to read the whole graduate application guide before applying.
+The admissions process opens in September of the preceding year.
+Applications for the MSc should be made via the University's online graduate admissions form which you can link to from the University page about the MSc in Mathematical Sciences (click on the "How to apply" tab and then on the blue "apply" button at the bottom of the page).
+Prospective applicants are also encouraged to read the graduate application guide before applying.